ISO 5775: Rims

 Both crochet (C) and hooked-bead (HB) rims have inner profiles that curve inwards near the outside diameter of the rim to provide a hook that helps retain the tire bead under high pressure.
 On modern bikes crochet rims are most common and hooked bead rims are rare.
-The distinction is primarily that hooked-bead rims lack the defined bead seat of straight side and hooked bead rims.
+The distinction is primarily that hooked-bead rims lack the defined bead seat of straight side and Crochet-type rims.
 The tire is held in position radially by the hook without a bead seat playing a role.
 Without a bead seat, the primary designation of the diameter in terms of the bead seat is not applicable, and the governing diameter is the OD.

 Rims are designated by their nominal rim diameter and their nominal width, separated by a cross (×).
 Both are measured in millimeters.
 The rim type codes SS or HB precede the rim designation, whereas code C is appended to the nominal width.
 Examples: